isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place Of Learning.md

 #### **Bras Basah Complex**

-Towards the end of the 1970s, many bookstores along Bras Basah Road and North Bridge Road including Shanghai Book Company and Popular were moved to a new building known as Bras Basah Complex.
+Towards the end of the 1970s, many bookstores along Bras Basah and North Bridge roads, including Shanghai Book Company and Popular, were moved to a new building known as Bras Basah Complex.

 |  |
 |:--------:|